Shweta0303dhiman/Credit-Card-Financial-Weekly-Dashboard/README.md

 To develop a comprehensive credit card weekly dashboard that provides real time insights into the key performance metrics and trends, enabling stakeholders to monitor and analyse credit card operations effectively.

 Tools Used:
-Microsoft Excel
+1)Microsoft Excel
-Microsoft Power BI
+2)Microsoft Power BI
-Power Query
+3)Power Query

 Steps Included:
 Connected Power BI to Database